 As you can see, there are many real estate development projects on the secondary market, with yields up to 15%, and without huge premiums (the additional price you pay when buying on the secondary market).
 In fact, I bought most of my current portfolio on the secondary market, and I didn't pay more than 2% of premium on all the deals I invested in.
 It's also very easy to browse deals on the secondary market, and filter them by the remaining term, price, and expected rate of return.

 I can definitely say that I am really happy so far with Crowdestate.
 The platform is really easy to use, and I really love the fact that they carefully select the deals they put on the platform.
-Also, as it's mainly real estate projects, all loans that you invest in are always secured by the property itself, meaning that even in case of a default there is a very good chance you will get your money back.
-So far the platform returned exactly what it should have, with a nice yield of nearly 14%, and no defaults at all.
+Also, as it's mainly real estate projects, all loans that you invest in are always secured by the property itself, meaning that even in case of default there is a very good chance you will get your money back.
+So far the platform returned interests in the range that was announced, with a nice yield of nearly 14%, and no defaults at all.

 Therefore, I really recommend that you try out Crowdestate.
 It's a great way to start investing in completely passive real estate by investing in high-quality real estate projects or to diversify an existing portfolio.
 I will for sure keep on adding money on the platform in the coming months, and will, of course, share my results on this website.